Are you looking for the top selling Amazon products in 2019?

-A perfect example of what a proper angle can do to a pretty meh product (if I told I sold pet glove-brushes you wouldn’t be too excited either).
-But it’s impossible not to be at least willing to give it a shot after those pictures.
+This is a perfect example of what a proper angle can do to a pretty boring product (if I told I sold pet glove-brushes, you probably wouldn’t be too excited).

-That’s why we recommend the price range between $20 and $75.
+This is also why we recommend a price range between $20 and $75.

 3. Grill Mat ($2,417,541/yr)

-A great example of a simple product that can be sourced from China with your logo for a different twist.
+This is a great example of a simple product that can be sourced from China with your own logo for a different twist.

-If you wanted to sell a spiralizer that still meets our criteria but don’t want to compete with the best-sellers, you can take another route and provide the same product for a different audience.
-This spiralizer is plastic but originally they were metal.
-There’s a whole segment of people who would prefer a more robust version of this same product.
+If you want to sell a spiralizer that still meets our criteria but don’t want to compete with the best-sellers, you can take another route and provide the same product for a different audience.

-Another great product showing a product that can be easily sourced and feature your own brand.
-The listing has nothing special—in fact, if you scroll down to the Q&A section, you will find some interesting ideas you can use to explore different angles.
+The product listing has nothing special—in fact, if you scroll down to the Q&A section, you’ll find some interesting ideas you can use to explore different angles.

-One customers asks if these clippers works for larger dogs; you can market a pet nail clipper for larger animals.
+One of the customers asks if these clippers work for larger dogs; you can market a pet nail clipper specifically for larger animals.

-Another one asks if these are made in America; maybe you could explore the possibility of higher-quality, American-made nail clippers.
+Another asks if these are made in America; you could explore the possibility of higher-quality, American-made nail clippers.